vmleon/OracleATPGettingStarted/README.md

 Create your Autonomous Database: [**Go To Lab 100!**](./lab100/README.md)

-> If you have alreadt an Autonomous database, you can [Go to Lab 200](./lab200/README.md) directly.
+> If you have already an Autonomous database, you can [Go to Lab 200](./lab200/README.md) directly.